TykTechnologies/tyk-pump/README.md

 - `"disable_capture_response_body"` - (optional) An option to disable logging of response body.
 Type: Boolean.
 Default value is `false`.
 - `"user_id_header"` - (optional) An optional field name to identify User from a request or response header.
 Type: String.
 - `"company_id_header"` - (optional) An optional field name to identify Company (Account) from a request or response header.
 Type: String.
+- `"event_queue_size"` - (optional) An optional field name which specify the maximum number of events to hold in queue before sending to Moesif.
+In case of network issues when not able to connect/send event to Moesif, skips adding new to event to queue to prevent memory overflow.
+Type: int.
+Default value is `10000`.
+- `"batch_size"` - (optional) An optional field name which specify the maximum batch size when sending to Moesif.
+Type: int.
+Default value is `200`.
+- `"timer_wake_up_seconds"` - (optional) An optional field which specify a time (every n seconds) the background thread runs to send events to moesif.
+Type: int.
+Default value is `2` seconds.

 ### Hybrid RPC Config